basiliqio/basiliq/README.md

 ## What is Basiliq

-Basiliq is a **very alpha** REST API that abstracts the need to write CRUD methods by exposing a standardized API to interact with a [Postgres](https://www.postgresql.org/) database
+Basiliq is a **very alpha** REST API that replaces the need to write CRUD methods by exposing a standardized API to interact with a [Postgres](https://www.postgresql.org/) database

-It respects the established [JSON:API](https://jsonapi.org/format/) specifications.
+It follows the established [JSON:API](https://jsonapi.org/format/) specifications.
 Written in [Rust](https://www.rust-lang.org/fr), it tries to conciliate performance with stability.

 ## Quickstart